googleworkspace/gmail-add-on-codelab/README.md

  already filled.
 Edit as necessary and submit the form, thereby adding information to a spreadsheet.
 You can also create a new spreadsheet from within the add-on.

+ If you cannot see the add-on Icon, then try the following - go to your Gmail Settings (the Icon appears like a Gear/Cog) and change the display density to 'compact'.
+After you've done so, now you should be able to see the icon.

  ## License